Mr-MSA/B.A.S/README.md

 # B.A.S
-B.A.S tool for Bypass Anti Sheller
+B.A.S tool for Bypass Anti Sheller & PHP Encode Algorithm : base66